Children's Hospital is part of the UPMC family.

 By the end of your visit, you will have a care plan tailored to your child’s needs.
 We'll also schedule a follow-up visit.

 You'll meet our social worker nurse practitioner (NP).
-You can contact our NP by phone or video conference with any concerns you have between now and your next appointment.
+You can contact our NP by phone or video conference with any concerns between now and your next appointment.

-Before you leave, please feel free to ask us about your child's CGD diagnosis, treatment, or anything else on your mind.
+Before you leave, please feel free to ask us about your child's CGD diagnosis, treatment, or anything else.

 We'll call you within 2 weeks to discuss the test results and next steps for your child's CGD care.